The University of Utah Athletics

 Â

-Jessica Villela.
+A freshman addition to the team is Jessica Villela.
 From Glendale, Arizona, Villela finished ninth overall at the AAU Beach Volleyball Nationals at the 16U division.
 She spent two seasons at Pinnacle High School and played club for RPM Sand.

 Â